A minimalist two-level foundation for constructive mathematics: The intensional level

 Note that our \mtt\ does not include the boolean universe $U_b$ used in \cite{mai07} to derive disjointness of binary sums.
 Indeed, in the presence of a collection of small propositions this is derivable anyway (see the proof of theorem~\ref{mainth1}).

-Our present version of \mtt, as that in \cite{mtt}, can be still though of as a predicative version of the Calculus of Constructions in \cite{TC90} with types and propositions: \mtt\ collections and sets are simply interpreted as types, propositions as themselves, and the collection of small propositions as the type of all propositions.
+Our present version of \mtt, as that in \cite{mtt}, can be still though of as a predicative version of the Calculus of Inductive Constructions based on \cite{TC90} with types and propositions: \mtt\ collections and sets are simply interpreted as types, propositions as themselves, and the collection of small propositions as the type of all propositions.

 Of course, it makes sense to compare \mtt\ just with intensional type theories as those already mentioned.